andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 MRIQC Installation Option #2: Docker
 ***************************

 Go to the Docker `installation page <https://docs.docker.com/install/>`__ and select the download for your operating system.
 Once downloaded, click on the Docker.dmg installer and drag the Docker icon into your Applications (you may need your computer's admin password for this). **Be sure to click the Docker icon to open it**.
-At this point the docker command should now be in your $PATH, and you can type the following into the command line to build the container.
+At this point the docker command should now be in your $PATH, and you can type the following into the terminal to build the container.

 ::